MicrosoftLearning/DP-900T00A-Azure-Data-Fundamentals/Instructions/Labs/dp900-01-sql-lab.md

 1. In the pane on the left side of the page, select **Query editor (preview)**, and then sign in using the administrator login and password you specified for your server.

-    *If an error message stating that the client IP address isn't allowed is displayed, select the **Allowlist IP ...** link at the end of the message to allow access and try to sign in again (you previously added you own computer's client IP address to the firewall rules, but the query editor may connect from a different address depending on your network configuration.)*
+    >**Note**: If an error message stating that the client IP address isn't allowed is displayed, select the **Allowlist IP ...** link at the end of the message to allow access and try to sign in again (you previously added you own computer's client IP address to the firewall rules, but the query editor may connect from a different address depending on your network configuration.)

     The query editor looks like this: